polettix/Plack-Middleware-ReviseEnv/README.md

 - setting options `start`, `stop` and `esc` (respectively) in configuration hash `opts` in the constructor, or
-- setting options `start`, `stop` and `esc` (respectively) in the mangler definition (this takes precedence with respect to the ones in the `opts` for the object, of course).
+- setting options `start`, `stop` and `esc` (respectively) in the revisor definition (this takes precedence with respect to the ones in the `opts` for the object, of course).

 ### Expansion